ezeportela/apex-number-field/README.md

 # APEX Number Field Dynamic Action Plugin

-Oracle APEX Dynamic Action Plugin for prevent the user from entering unnecessary characters in the fields whose type is number.
+Oracle APEX Dynamic Action Plugin which prevent the user from entering unnecessary characters in fields whose type is number.

 # Changelog

+- 1.1.0 - Add a minified version of javascript, solved the problem with Internet Explorer
 - 1.0.0 - Initial release

 # Features